MuertoGB/WinXI/README.md

 - Automatic power adapter detection
 - High DPI support
 - In-Depth assessment mode
+- Option to reset Winsat with one click
 - Portable with easily managed settings
+- Uncaught exception handling with log generation
 - Self monitoring for missing resources like fonts and patches
-- Option to reset Winsat with one click
 - The 'Show Hardware' toggle instantly shows you which hardware was rated

 ---